wbt-vienna/accessibility-of-appliances/README.md

 # accessibility-of-appliances
-Questionaire and Database for Accessibility of white goods and other appliances
+Questionnaire and Database for Accessibility of white goods and other appliances